0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![attempting-tempadmin-restore](attempting-tempadmin-restore.jpg)

-I scratch my head for a while.
+I scratch my head for a while...

 But eventually get the idea of checking all the attributes for the `TempAdmin` user.